Steps for Students Filling Out the FAFSA® Form

 To edit or correct one of your answers, select the question’s hyperlink to be taken to the corresponding page of the FAFSA form.

-If you’re a dependent student and you invited your parent(s) to your form, or a married independent student and invited your spouse, you’ll also see their information and the status of their sections.
+If you invited a contributor, you’ll also see their invite information and the status of their sections.

 Once you’ve checked that your FAFSA answers and contributor information are accurate, review the terms and conditions of what you’re agreeing to by signing your form.